-Hi there, my name is Hunter Owens Wallace, known as HOW to myself and the hypothetical humans who read these books I write.
-I’m a shaman who recently got back to his roots of communing with the denizens of the astral plane through the ingestion of Psychedelic compounds.
-You may know me as a straightedge runner from Running: How To Torture Yourself And Enjoy It |The Unvictimized Edition|, or you may know me as a depraved human who only ever got to try drugs because grandMother forced me to drink alcohol during Roadtrip: The ¡Gramango!
-Edition; and thank goodness she did!
-Shout to you G-Mah, and shout to Mango, and you know what?
-Shout to Jarome, fuck yeah.
-While I’m at it, shout to all my humans, and shout to all my gargoyles.
-If any aliens are reading this, shout to you too.
-Also, when the fuck are you going to pick me up off this planet?
+Hi there.
+My name is Hunter Owens Wallace, known as HOW to myself and the hypothetical humans who read these books I write.
+I’m a shaman who finally got back to his roots of communing with the denizens of the astral plane via the ingestion of Psychedelic compounds.
+You may know me as a once sober runner from Running: How To Torture Yourself And Enjoy It |The Unvictimized Edition|.
+You may otherwise know me as a depraved writer who only ever got to wake up and try drugs because grandMother forced me to drink booze during Roadtrip: The ¡Gramango!
+Edition, and thank goodness she did!
+Shout to you, G-Mah, and shout to Mango, and you know what?
+Shout to Jarome, fuck yeah!
+While I’m at it, shout to all my humans, and shout to all my gargoyles!
+If any aliens are reading this, shout to you, too!
+Also, when the fuck are you going to beam me off this planet?!

 I got the highest grade in the class.